-(Note 2) Changes in fair value are included in "Selling, general and administrative expenses", "Other income" and "Finance costs" in the Consolidated Statement of Profit or Loss.
+(Note 3) Gains or losses recognized in profit or loss are included in "Selling, general and administrative expenses", "Other expenses" and "Finance costs" in the Consolidated Statement of Profit or Loss.

 (3) Financial assets and financial liabilities that are not measured at fair value on a recurring basis a.
 Fair value and carrying amounts